laceyteas/lacey-teas-site/content/pages/meet.md

 ## Bay Area Outcall Rates

-For areas outside of Oakland I will change a travel fee based on my commute time.
+For areas outside of Oakland/SF I have a minimum booking time of 2-3 hours depending on distance.

 * 1 hr – $400
 * 90 min – $700